-such applications also need to be stepped up.'350 Similar criticisms were expressed in the Commission's 2020 report,351 but it does not have powers to impose sanctions.
+The Ombudsman Institution can also receive complaints from individual persons regarding human rights violations, including discrimination.
+However, it lacks a mandate to carry out investigations on its own initiative, and its reports and recommendations are not binding.
+The European Commission has stated: 'the Institution still lacks ex officio powers to initiate investigations and to intervene in cases with legal remedies, and such limitations curtail effectiveness (...) therefore, the efficiency and capacity of the Ombudsman to deal with such applications also need to be stepped up.
+1399 Similar criticisms were expressed in the Commission's 2020 report, 400 but it does not have powers to impose sanctions.
 It is not possible to appeal the Ombudsman Institution's recommendations.
 The law is silent on follow-up actions to track and secure the implementation of the Ombudsman Institution's recommendations.
-The rate of compliance with the Institution's recommendations has increased, from 20 % in 2013 to 76 % in 2020.352 Yet, according to the European Commission, 'the Institution still lacks ex officio powers to initiate investigations and to intervene in cases with legal remedies'353 and 'such limitations curtail effectiveness (...) therefore, the efficiency and capacity of the Ombudsman to deal with such applications also need to be stepped up'.354 This criticism is also accepted by the Institution itself, and the Institution demanded a legislative amendment in this direction in 2020.355 i) Registration by the bodies of complaints and decisions
+The rate of compliance with the Institution's recommendations has increased, from 20 % in 2013 to 79.5 % in 2021.401 Yet, according to the European Commission, 'the Institution still lacks ex officio powers to initiate investigations and to intervene in cases with legal remedies'402 and 'such limitations curtail effectiveness (...) therefore, the efficiency and capacity of the Ombudsman to deal with such applications also need to be stepped up'.
+403 This criticism is also accepted by the Institution itself, and the Institution demanded a legislative amendment in this direction in 2020 and 2021.404 i) Registration by the bodies of complaints and decisions